cxcorp/lacuna/README.md

 1. Install [Apache Maven](https://maven.apache.org/install.html).
 Lacuna uses Maven to manage dependencies and lifecycle scripts.
 2. Clone or download this repository.
 3. Go to the project folder: `cd lacuna/lacuna`
-4. Compile and package the project: `mvn clean package`.
-This step generates the .jar file in the target/ directory.
+4. Compile and package the project: `mvn clean install package`.
+This step generates the .jar files in each of the modules' target/ directories.
-  - You may optionally choose to skip running unit tests: `mvn clean package -DskipTests`
+  - You may optionally choose to skip running unit tests: `mvn clean install package -DskipTests`
+  - Note: the `install` phase is needed so that `lacuna-ui` finds `lacuna-core`.
-5. Run Lacuna: `java -jar target/lacuna-<VERSION>.jar`
+5. Run the Lacuna UI: `java -jar lacuna-ui/target/lacuna-ui-<VERSION>.jar`

 ## License
 Lacuna is licensed under the MIT License (Expat).
 See LICENSE.